ScottLogic/blog/_posts/2025-03-21-functors-monads-with-java-and-scala.md

 tags:
 - Java, Scala
 author: magnussmith
-summary: In this post we will we will explain what Functors and Monads are and how they help us produce more robust code.
+summary: Learn about how Functors and Monads provide patterns to write cleaner, more composable, and robust code that helps us deal with operations like handling nulls, managing errors and sequencing asynchronous actions.

 image: magnussmith/assets/java.jpg
 ---